Let us tell you about

 Charles C. Lackey Memorial Scholarship

 Charles C. Lackey was a much beloved friend and colleague who passed away at the age of 28 in September 2011.
 Charlie was a very well-respected computer and events technician at Arizona Western College.
 Always kind-hearted, professional, and efficeint, Charlie was hard-working and dedicated to serving the faculty, staff, and students of AWC.
 His quick, dry whit and infection laugh is greatly missed.
-Education was important to Charlie so this fund was established in his memory for local students pursuing their two or four year degrees.
+Education was important to Charlie so this fund was established in his memory for AWC employees who are pursuing their two or four year degrees.

 Daughters of American Revolution Yuma Chapter

-The Daughters of the American Revolution Yuma Chapter Scholarship was established in 1995, with a bequest in the will of Elsie N. White, a†DAR†member.
-Since then it has grown and become an endowment due to an additional donations from the Daughters of the American Revolution Yuma Chapter.
-This scholarship is awarded every other year to assist students majoring in history or nursing.
+The Daughters of the American Revolution Yuma Chapter Scholarship was established in 1995, with a bequest in the will of Elsie N. White, a Daughter of the American Revolution (DAR) member.
+Since then it has grown and become an endowment due to additional donations from the Daughters of the American Revolution Yuma Chapter.
+This scholarship is awarded every year to assist students majoring in history or nursing.

 Dee Jay Carr